 This camera made me think seriously about switching to it permanently, and using it as my primary camera all the time.
-I loved it so much I didn’t want to give it back (I did give it back in the end).
+I loved it so much I didn’t want to give it back (I had to give it back in the end).
 I loved everything about it.
 Even its few flaws pale in comparison with the advantages it gives you.
 I’m not the only one who raves about it.
 My wife loved it too.
 Other photographers loved it.
 People on the street would stop me to ask about it.
 And it’s no surprise, because it looks really good.

 All that wonderful design and the overall good looks wouldn’t mean much without actual performance, and boy, this camera really delivers!
 The photos are superb, wonderfully well exposed, details are great at 1:1 (100%), low light performance is beautiful, even with the fairly slow (f/3.5-5.6) kit lens, and auto white balance is right on the money (not too cool in low light, which was the case with earlier Olympus cameras, and not too warm, either).